 Starting off the day with a good breakfast helps your child stay alert and focused in class which improves academic performance.
-Please remember that a complete breakfast is available at every school!
-Check the website for menus and where your student can get their breakfast.
+Please remember that a complete breakfast is available at every school.
+Check the website for menus.

-The District’s 4-week cycle menu is posted on the website and is also available in each school’s main office.
-This menu lists the daily special for the entire year.
-Menus are also posted on each school’s web page and on Sapphire (for Middle and High Schools).
+The monthly menu is posted on the district website and are also posted on each school’s web page and on Sapphire (for Middle and High Schools).
 This menu lists the daily special for the month.
 The Food Service Department plans to have a couple of special meals this year, so please stay tuned for upcoming information about those.

-There are several choices for every meal at the Elementary Schools and even more choices at both the Middle and High Schools.
+There are six choices for every lunch at the Elementary Schools and even more choices at both the Middle and High Schools.
 Milk, vegetable, and fruit are always included in the cost of a complete meal.
 In addition, we have many “a la carte” items that students may purchase separately at additional cost.
 These items all meet the “Smart Snack” guidelines put out by the USDA.

 Food Service will be available at all “Back to School Nights” so please stop by if you have any questions we can answer for you.